verbb/formie/docs/theming/template-overrides.md

 `renderOptions` | A collection of [Render Options](docs:theming/render-options).

 ## Overriding Page Templates
-To override the page template, provide a file named `page.html`.
+To override the page template, provide a file named `page.html` in your template directory.

 ### Available Template Variables
 Field templates have access to the following variables: